On the Fundamental Impossibility of Hallucination Control in Large Language Models: The Emergence of Impossibility in Transformer Architectures

 \section{The Emergence of Impossibility in Transformer Architectures}

-To demonstrate where the impossibility may emerge in transformer architectures, let us analyze a minimal yet representative example of a tiny transformer predicting the next token in the famous English pangram:
+To demonstrate where and how the impossibility may emerge in transformer architectures, let us analyze a minimal yet representative example of a tiny transformer predicting the next token in the famous English pangram: